Simon Lazard: Lazard Frères, international bankers

 In 1887, Simon called David Cahn Lazard back to Paris to help manage from afar the California business.
 David Cahn was the last sibling of the Lazard brothers to leave America.
 Previously, in 1884, Simon had organized the London, Paris, and American Bank Ltd with Elie and with him on the board of directors.
 It took over the bank business in San Francisco.
 With David’s departure, Simon and Alexandre selected Marc Eugene Meyer, the first non-Lazard family member, to be in charge of the bank and Lazard Frères & Co.’s San Francisco office.

 Meyer, cousin of Alexandre Weill, was hired by Simon in 1859 as a stockboy at the San Francisco store, before he went out on his own in Los Angeles.
 Courted back to Lazard Frères, he expanded banking operations in the West.
 By the 1890s, Meyer followed Alexandre Weill’s career track to the New York City office as the Wall Street operation eclipsed those in San Francisco.
 In coordination with the Paris and London offices and assisted by George Blumenthal (banker), he shaped Lazard Frères New York as a major speculator in railroad and utilities stocks and bonds as well as mastered the securities and precious-metals markets including sensational gold shipments to France.
 One newspaper commentator noted, Lazard Frères “used to buy lots of silver bullion in San Francisco.
 They deal in the yellow metal in New York.”
 He added: “The sensations in Wall Street by these old Pacific coasters is in the matter of gold shipments — the bane of the stock bulls.”

 Importantly, Lazard Frères & Co. were to orchestrate a financial empire that specialized in sending millions of dollars' worth of gold and silver bullion from New York City to bolster France’s currency during the economic fluctuations of the 1880s and 1890s, while also profiting from the higher goldmarket prices paid in Europe.
 This arbitrage business expanded after the 1882 Paris Bourse crisis.
 In Paris, Simon served as the American representative for the Banque de France.
 During the American financial Panic of 1893, he, Weill, the Lazard Frères et Cie, with the Lazard Freres & Co.
 New York office, Meyer and George Blumenthal (banker), coordinated with American banker J.P.
 Morgan to ship gold across the Atlantic to replenish the U.S. Treasury’s declining gold supply.
 The infusion saved the U.S. Treasury.

-Legacy

-In fin de siècle Paris, Simon Lazard was the patriarch of Lazard Frères.
-The firm became known as one of “the greatest banking concerns of the world.”
-With his death in 1898, the San Francisco Chronicle remembered Simon Lazard among Californians and stated that he was ”highly esteemed by a large circle of friends on both continents for his liberal views, business ability and his lavish charities.”
-Native of Lorraine, France, merchant of antebellum New Orleans, pioneer of the California gold rush, and, finally, international banker, Simon Lazard left an enduring legacy.